 Plastic pollution phenomena is hard to understand and super wicked to reverse and thus requires new ways of engaging with plastics materiality.
-In KraalD design, craft-art, environmental activist journey, ‘I/We’ visually co-create in hands on making, to evoke and share some of my thoughtful explorations that are offering a more than human perspective on the oceanic plastic pollution.
+In KraalD design, craft-art, environmental activist journey, ‘I/We’ visually co-create, evoke and share some of my thoughtful explorations that are offering a more than human perspective on the oceanic plastic pollution.

 Designtransposal: Creatively desires to narrate the social and material life of plastic disposal.
 Following Rosi Braidotti, the very interconnection is a sign of transposition, that is to say, a creative leap that produces a prolific in-between space.
 Thus, this research adopts the term of transposal, as the state of being transposed ‘not merely in the quantitative mode of plural multiplications, but rather in the qualitative sense of complex multiplicities’ (Braidotti, 2006, p.
 5).